8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home: Tips for Stairs and More

 1. Install Ramps or Buy a Portable Ramp

-Stairs can be difficult to climb when living with DMD.
-If your child or loved one uses a wheelchair or scooter, they may be limited to where they can go.
-Consider getting a ramp installed if you have steps leading into your house.
+Stairs can be difficult to climb when living with DMD, and using a wheelchair or scooter may limit where your child or loved one can go.
+Consider getting a ramp installed if you have steps leading into your home.

 You can look for an Americans With Disabilities Act (ADA)-compliant ramp at your local hardware store and have it installed by a professional.
-They can help you find the best length ramp to avoid making it too steep.
-Permanent wheelchair ramps tend to be pricey, with their average cost running close to a couple thousand dollars for the ramp and installation.
+They can help you find the right length ramp to ensure it isn’t too steep.
+Permanent wheelchair ramps tend to be pricey, averaging close to a couple thousand dollars for a ramp and installation.

 2. Choose Low-Pile Carpeting or Hard Flooring

-Although comfy, plush rugs add a nice touch to your home, they can be difficult for wheelchairs and scooters to roll on.
+Plush rugs may add a comfy touch to your home, but they can be difficult for wheelchairs and scooters to roll on.
 Choose appropriate flooring to make it easier for your child or loved one to move around.
 Low-pile carpeting, hardwood or laminate flooring, and tiling are all great options.

-As you’re making flooring modifications, be sure to tape down or cover cords for lamps and electronics.
-It’s also a good time to clear away any clutter that may be in your child’s or loved one’s path throughout your home.
+When making flooring modifications, be sure to tape down or cover cords for lamps and electronics.
+It’s also a good time to clear away any clutter in your child’s or loved one’s path.

 3. Rearrange Your Kitchen Cabinets

 If you keep cups or bowls your child or loved one often uses in the top kitchen cabinets, it might be time to reorganize.
-Bring them down to the lower cabinets and drawers instead.
-If your child or loved one uses a mobility aid or wheelchair, they’ll appreciate being able to reach what they need without assistance.
-Use the newly empty space in the upper cabinets to store your pots and pans.
+Store these items in lower cabinets and drawers for easier reach if your child or loved one uses a mobility aid or wheelchair.
+Pots and pans can go in upper cabinets.

-Some other kitchen additions that could help people with DMD include:
+Other kitchen additions that can be helpful for people with DMD include:

-• Side-by-side refrigerator that allows both refrigerated and frozen items to be seen and accessed at lower heights
+• A side-by-side refrigerator, so both refrigerated and frozen items can be seen and accessed at lower heights

-• Side-opening oven, which is easier to use by someone in a wheelchair
+• A side-opening oven, which is easier to use by someone in a wheelchair

 • Touchless kitchen faucets